home-assistant/developers.home-assistant/docs/entity_registry_disabled_by.md

 ## Integration Architecture

-If an integration uses polling, there are no architectural requirements to work with disabled_by.
-If an integration notifies Home Assistant of updates, the entity needs to register itself with the incoming push data inside the lifecycle method `async_added_to_hass`.
+Integrations will need to make sure that they work correctly when their entities get disabled.
+If your integration is keeping references to the created entity objects, it should register those references only inside the entity's lifecycle method `async_added_to_hass`.
 This lifecycle method is only called if the entity is actually added to Home Assistant (and so it's not disabled).

 Entity disabling works with entities provided via a config entry or via an entry in configuration.yaml.
 If your integration is set up via a config entry and supports [unloading](config_entries_index.md#unloading-entries), Home Assistant will be able to reload your integration after entities have been enabled/disabled to apply the changes without a restart.